jakubburkiewicz/node-red-contrib-ollama/README.md

 # node-red-contrib-ollama

+Add AI functionality to your flows!
+This module includes a set of nodes that enable easy communication with Ollama, enriching your projects with intelligent solutions.

 A Node-RED module that wraps the [ollama.js](https://github.com/ollama/ollama-js) library, offering its functionalities as configurable nodes for easy integration into flows.

 ## Requirements